Dungeness: Lighthouses

 There have been seven lighthouses at Dungeness, five high and two low, with the fifth high one still fully operational today.
 At first, only a beacon was used to warn sailors, but this was replaced by a wooden lighthouse in 1615 which was 35 ft tall.
 As the sea retreated, this had to be replaced in 1635 by a new lighthouse nearer to the water's edge known as Lamplough's Tower which was around 110 ft high.

 As more shingle was thrown up, a new and more up-to-date lighthouse was built near the sea in 1792 by Samuel Wyatt.
 This lighthouse was 116 ft high and of the same design as the third Eddystone Lighthouse.
 From the mid-19th century, it was painted black with a white band to make it more visible in daylight; similar colours have featured on the subsequent lighthouses here.
 This lighthouse was demolished in 1904, but the lighthouse keepers' accommodation, built in a circle around the base of the tower, still exists.

-In 1901 building of the fourth lighthouse, the High Light Tower, started.
+In 1901, the building of the fourth lighthouse, the High Light Tower, started.
 It was first lit on 31 March 1904 and still stands today.
 It is no longer in use as a lighthouse but is open as a visitor attraction.
 It is a circular brick structure, 150 ft high and 36 ft in diameter at ground level.
 It has 169 steps and gives visitors a good view of the shingle beach.

 As the sea receded further, and after building the nuclear power station which obscured the light of the 1904 lighthouse, a fifth lighthouse, Dungeness Lighthouse was built.

 Power stations

 There are two nuclear power stations at Dungeness, identified as "A" and "B", the first built in 1965 and the second in 1983.
 They are within a wildlife sanctuary designated a Site of Special Scientific Interest, and birds flourish in the warmer water created by the station's outflow.

 The older power station closed on 31 December 2006, while the current owner EDF Energy announced in June 2021 that the newer station would not resume operations, which had halted in September 2018, and would move into the defuelling phase with immediate effect.

-There is a public visitors centre, and tours of "B" station are available.
-Tours were stopped in 2001, and the visitor centre subsequently closed in 2003, in the wake of the September 11 attacks.
-EDF opened a new visitor centre in 2013 and resumed tours, albeit with new security procedures which have to be cleared some weeks in advance of visits.
+There is no longer a public visitor centre, and tours of the station are unavailable.